 A team of the Telomeres and Telomerase Group led by Maria A. Blasco at the CNIO has discovered how the participation of telomeres in tumour generation is regulated by the protein TRF1.
 Disrupting this process may interfere with the immortality of cancer.

-From left to right, Sarita Saraswati, Paula Martínez and Maria A. Blasco. /CNIOFrom left to right, Sarita Saraswati, Paula Martínez and Maria A. Blasco. /CNIO
+From left to right, Sarita Saraswati, Paula Martínez and Maria A. Blasco. /CNIO

 Another team of the Telomeres and Telomerase Group opened the door to the treatment of renal fibrosis by demonstrating that it is caused by telomere shortening.
 The first author of the study is Sarita Saraswati, a beneficiary of a CNIO Friends contract thanks to the solidarity of our donor community.

-Embryonic stem cells, in naïve state (left) and primed state (right). /CNIOEmbryonic stem cells, in naïve state (left) and primed state (right). /CNIO
+Embryonic stem cells, in naïve state (left) and primed state (right). /CNIO

 A team led by Javier Muñoz of the Proteomics Core Unit has described the molecular mechanisms that maintain embryonic stem cells in their optimal (naïve) state so that they can be used in regenerative medicine.

 The background of the illustration is a photograph taken with the electron microscope showing DNA molecules decorated with MutS molecules, scanning the DNA for errors.
-The lower part shows the MutS structures at different stages of the repair process resolved in this study. /CNIOThe background of the illustration is a photograph taken with the electron microscope showing DNA molecules decorated with MutS molecules, scanning the DNA for errors.
 The lower part shows the MutS structures at different stages of the repair process resolved in this study. /CNIO

 An international study described how the MutS protein manages to repair the errors that can arise in DNA during cell division, which can lead to the appearance of tumours.
 The study was co-directed by Rafael Fernández-Leiro, Head of the Genome Integrity and Structural Biology Group, together with researchers from the Netherlands.

-The combination of temozolomide (TMZ) with dianhydrogalactitol (DAG; culture dish on the right) is able to kill glioblastoma cells resistant to conventional therapy with temozolomide alone (TMZ; centre). /CNIOThe combination of temozolomide (TMZ) with dianhydrogalactitol (DAG; culture dish on the right) is able to kill glioblastoma cells resistant to conventional therapy with temozolomide alone (TMZ; centre). /CNIO
+The combination of temozolomide (TMZ) with dianhydrogalactitol (DAG; culture dish on the right) is able to kill glioblastoma cells resistant to conventional therapy with temozolomide alone (TMZ; centre). /CNIO

 A team led by Massimo Squatrito, Head of the Seve Ballesteros Foundation Brain Tumour Group, has discovered a combination of two drugs that could improve the survival of patients with glioblastoma, the most frequent and aggressive brain tumour.

 TOP2A relieves negative supercoiling at gene promoters, resulting thus in an increase in the number of twists of the DNA strands.
-This is an obstacle to the continuous opening of the helix that prevents the advance RNA polymerase, remaining in a poised state ready to trigger gene expression as soon as needed. /CNIOTOP2A relieves negative supercoiling at gene promoters, resulting thus in an increase in the number of twists of the DNA strands.
 This is an obstacle to the continuous opening of the helix that prevents the advance RNA polymerase, remaining in a poised state ready to trigger gene expression as soon as needed. /CNIO

 A team led by Felipe Cortés, Head of the Topology and DNA Breaks Group, has discovered that the structure of DNA itself actively participates in gene regulation and could be involved in tumour processes.

-Visualization of adipocytes from an obese mouse (left) and from a lean mouse treated with digoxin (right), showing a better response to nutrient excess and burning of fat. /CNIOVisualization of adipocytes from an obese mouse (left) and from a lean mouse treated with digoxin (right), showing a better response to nutrient excess and burning of fat. /CNIO
+Visualization of adipocytes from an obese mouse (left) and from a lean mouse treated with digoxin (right), showing a better response to nutrient excess and burning of fat. /CNIO

 Nabil Djouder, Head of the Growth Factors, Nutrients and Cancer Group, has led a study that reveals that a drug already in use in humans corrects obesity in mice without side effects.

-Researchers Óscar Fernández-Capetillo (left) and Emilio Lecona (right). /CNIOResearchers Óscar Fernández-Capetillo (left) and Emilio Lecona (right). /CNIO
+Researchers Óscar Fernández-Capetillo (left) and Emilio Lecona (right). /CNIO

 Óscar Fernández-Capetillo, Head of the Genomic Instability Group, has led a team that discovered a new mechanism that explains the toxicity of USP7 inhibitors, currently under development for the treatment of cancer.